 Expert strategy: Hang lights from trees using adjustable straps specifically designed for this purpose.
 If you must screw downlights to trees, use galvanized screws, which are less likely than other screws to harm the trees.

 Moonlighting is a special down-=lighting technique.
 Downlights are hung on tree branches above the lowest branches so that the light filters through the leaves of those lowest branches, creating a dappled, natural-looking light-and-shadow effect.
 Other lights might be mounted in these trees and pointed up to highlight the foliage canopy.

 Expert strategy: Mount these lights perhaps 10 to 12 feet up, where they are above the lowest branches but still easy to reach with a standard ladder.

 WHAT TO BUY

-Home centers typically sell basic outdoor lighting kits with six to 12 lights for as little as $90 to $125 — but these are low-quality fixtures that could start to fail in as little as two or three years, especially in harsh climates.
-Well-made outdoor lighting fixures can cost $100 or more apiece, but they can provide 20 years of service.
+Home centers typically sell basic outdoor lighting kits with six to 12 lights for as little as $90 to $125, but these are low-quality fixtures that could start to fail in as little as two or three years, especially in harsh climates.
+Well-made outdoor lighting fixtures can cost $100 or more apiece, but they can provide 20 years of service.

-A 12-volt system will require a transformer, however, which will cost from $150 for a typical home center unit to more than $500 for a top-of-the-line unit, such as one from Semper Fi Power Supply that typically provides decades of service (603-656-9729, www.SemperFiPowerSupply.com).
-Transformers are about the size of gallon milk jugs.
-They can be placed in garages or basements, attached to exterior walls or positioned in the yard.
+A 12-volt system will require a transformer, which will cost from $150 for a typical home-center unit to more than $500 for a top-of-the-line unit such as one from Semper Fi Power Supply that typically provides decades of service.
+Most transformers are about the size of gallon milk jugs.
+They can be placed in garages or basements, attached to exterior walls or positioned on short posts in the yard.
 Lights positioned more than 75 feet from a transformer sometimes are dimmer than those located closer.
 Installing multiple transformers is one way to solve this problem.